PythonRSAS/pythonrsas.github.io/_posts/2022-01-03-1-xi-corr-in-Python.md

 ---

 ![](/images/posts/photos/IMG-0688.jpg)

-We want to know relationships between two things.
-By "things" we mean numerical variables.
-Pearson, Spearman, Kendall are commonly used correlation measures.
-Gini, and Gini variations also studying the relationship between 2 things.
+When we want to know relationships between two things, by "things" we mean numerical variables, Pearson, Spearman, Kendall are commonly used correlation measures.

+Gini, and Gini variations also the relationship between 2 things.

-The "Xi" correlation is a candidate for detecting whether one thing is a function of the other, i.e. whether one is dependent on the other.
-It does the job especially well when the function is not monotonic, such as a sine or cosine.
+The $$\xi$$ correlation is a candidate for detecting whether one thing is a function of the other, i.e. whether one is dependent on the other.
+Because it does not assume linearity,it can detect non-monotonic functional relationships when other correlation measures fail, such as a sine or cosine.

-The "Xi" correlation is actually very simple.
+The $$\xi$$ correlation is actually very simple.
 In my view, is a variation of the Gini score, where one thing is used for ranking and the other thing is used for sorting.

 The $$\xi$$ correlation (xicor) is a robust association measure that does not presuppose linearity.
 It is based on cross correlation between ranked increments.